 Among the new tax law’s most important changes for corporations is the replacement of the graduated corporate tax rate—which had a top statutory rate of 35%—with a single corporate rate of 21%.
 However, the actual tax rates paid by companies before the new tax law varied widely as a result of tax breaks and other loopholes that applied to specific companies or sectors.
 For example, real estate companies paid an effective tax rate (income tax expenses divided by income earned before taxes) of around 6% in 2017, while financials paid close to 30%.
 As a result, the biggest beneficiaries of the new tax law from an earnings standpoint are those companies that had the highest effective corporate tax rates prior to the new law.

 The potential dispersion of earnings in the year ahead could create another favorable backdrop for stock pickers broadly.
-As portfolio management teams do the work of finding tax-reform’s relative winners and losers across equity markets, many expect to find opportunities outside of the mega FAANG stocks that have come to dominate the performance of market-cap weighted indices.
+As portfolio management teams do the work of finding tax reform’s relative winners and losers across equity markets, many expect to find opportunities outside of the mega FAANG stocks that have come to dominate the performance of market-cap weighted indexes.
 Identifying companies and sectors that paid the most in taxes prior to the new law is a good place to look.